Blog Home

 Post-harvest ripening

-Some fruits are climacteric, which means they ripen after they are harvested.
+Some fruits are climacteric, meaning they ripen after harvest.
 Apples, avocados, bananas, kiwis, mangoes, pears, and tomatoes are good examples.
-As they ripen, these fruits release ethylene gas, which can cause other fruits and vegetables to spoil, so it's important to store climacteric foods separately from other produce.
+As they ripen, these fruits release ethylene gas, which can cause other fruits and vegetables to spoil, so it's important to store climacteric fruits and vegetables separately from other produce.
 They need warm temperatures to speed ripening, and they will ripen over time when stored at room temperature.
-You can speed ripening by placing them in a paper bag for a day or two, which concentrates the ethylene gas.
+You can speed up ripening by placing them in a paper bag for a day or two, which traps ethylene gas.

 Countertop storage

-The first instinct is to put fruits and vegetables in the refrigerator to preserve freshness, but not all produce is best kept at cold temperatures.
+The first instinct is to put fruits and vegetables in the refrigerator to preserve freshness, but not all produce is best kept cold.

 • Bananas, mangoes, melons, pineapples, persimmons, tomatoes, and ginger are all best stored at room temperature.
 When ripe, most will last 3 to 5 days.